A Special Message to Members of RCMP and How EMDR Helps PTSD

 Willing To Commit to the Process That EMDR Requires?

 While EMDR is very helpful, it is still a type of exposure therapy which requires a person to be willing to complete the exposure by revisiting the worst of an operational stress injury or other traumatic experience.
-Since PTSD is known as an avoidance disorder the tricky part of recovery requires a person to move toward the discomfort.
-Luckily EMDR seems to work faster than other types of exposure therapies like prolonged exposure, the gold standard for all anxiety disorders.
-Like all therapy, EMDR is only as helpful as a person is willing to commit to the process.
+Since PTSD is known as an avoidance disorder, the tricky part of recovery requires a person to move toward discomfort.
+EMDR seems to work faster than other exposure therapies, like prolonged exposure, which is the gold standard for all anxiety disorders.
+Like all therapy, EMDR is only as helpful as a person’s willingness to commit to the process.